 How to Avoid Being Ripped Off in the Options Market

-Editor’s Note: Today we’re going back in time with an article Karim wrote for Wealthy Retirement in 2018 – the message is still as relevant as ever today.
+Editor’s Note: Today we’re going back in time with a Karim article, but the message is still as relevant as ever today.

 Rip-offs are common everywhere, especially in retail.
 Try walking away from a car purchase feeling good.
 You thought you’d read up on everything – you knew the price, the dealer cost, the upgrades, all of it.
 Yet you still managed to spend more than planned.

 The options market is not much different in terms of being ripped off.
 You’re almost always going to leave money on the table unless you know how the game is played.

 When you buy a car, you can either use the tools that the dealer uses or those that the buyer uses.